EdStuBranton/take-a-break/README.md

 into learning python so I didn't have to look at the clock constantly to see whether or not I was within my 25 minutes of learning and 5 minutes of getting away from the screen.
-It has been updated recently with my newly acquired knowledge so look at bit more up to date.
+It has been updated recently with my newly acquired knowledge to look at bit more up to date.
 It's still not quite done yet, since the buttons for restart and stop don't work yet but I'll get to that at some point since it's currently in heavy use to give my study sessions some structure.